isomerpages/ogp/_about-us/design/shanty.md

 functionId: design
 jobTitle: Senior UX Writer
 curProducts:
-  - UX Writing
+  - various things, including HealthTech, AskGov, and improving how we communicate as a government.
 pastProducts:
   - ScamShield
   - FormSG
   - Isomer
+  - Care360
+  - Postman
-  - Redeem
+  - GoGovSG
-  - AskGov
+  - RedeemSG
   - CheckWho
-  - Healthtech
+  - Sync
 accomplishments:
-  - Equipped teammates with more practical, effective tools to write their own UX copy by running office hours, workshops, and UX writing jam sessions with other designers
-  - Launched multiple features with high quality, reusable UX copy such as for HAS Pneumococcal vaccine campaigns and copy components for Care360
-  - Invested in my learning and growth to becoming a better writer
+  - Delivered clear, simple UX copy across a number of products, helping citizens get things done with ease, trust, and confidence.
+  - Improved OGP's UX writing capabilities by helping teammates upskill through workshops and pair-writing sessions.
+  - Helped write and launch the UX Writer career schema to lay a strong foundation on which to grow the function.
 quote: ""
 linkedinId: ""